dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T116: Protecting the unborn is a societal duty.
+### T116: The unborn child is a unique being deserving protection.

 |Support|
 |---|